froala/angularjs-froalacharts/README.md

 ### Step 4: Populate required variables in controller

 In the previous code, we are binding to a scope variable myDataSource, but that hasn't been defined yet.
-In your controller, set the DataSource as you would for a regular FusionCharts JSON format DataSource ([see this](http://docs.fusioncharts.com/tutorial-getting-started-your-first-charts-building-your-first-chart.html) tutorial for a general introduction to this format).
+In your controller, set the DataSource as you would for a regular FroalaCharts JSON format DataSource ([see this](http://docs.froalacharts.com/tutorial-getting-started-your-first-charts-building-your-first-chart.html) tutorial for a general introduction to this format).

 ```javascript
 app.controller('MyController', function($scope) {